codingdawg/taskmill-help/README.md

 ## SMS

-You can send emails directly from our servers.
+You can send sms directly from our servers.

 <div class='tm-embed' src='/a7medkamel/taskmill-help/blob/master/services/sms.js' />